browserslist/browserslist/README.md

 ### Debug

-Run `npx browserslist` in project directory to see what browsers was selected by your queries.
+Run `npx browserslist defaults` in project directory to see what browsers was selected by your queries.

 ```sh